Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/05_static_typing.md

-# Static typing in GDScript
+# Static typing in PScript

 In this guide, you will learn:

--  **How to use types in GDScript**
+-  **How to use types in PScript**
 -  That **static types can help you avoid bugs**

-Where and how you use this new language feature is entirely up to you: you can use it only in some sensitive GDScript files, use it everywhere, or write code like you always did!
+Where and how you use this new language feature is entirely up to you: you can use it only in some sensitive PScript files, use it everywhere, or write code like you always did!

 Static types can be used on variables, constants, functions, parameters,